 I spent the past year collecting different bottles and pieces a little bit at a time.
 The best part is that now no matter what recipe I want to try I usually don’t need to spend too much money, because I have so many basics.
 Plus it’s great for parties!
 We have a couple friends who geek out for hours mixing different cocktails.

 There are so many special bottles that you may want to eventually collect.
-I love this Japanese Whiskey for hot toddys.
+I love this Japanese Whiskey for Hot Toddys.
 And Absinthe is something I rarely use, but it’s fun to have for special recipes.
 Since liquor lasts forever-ish, it’s ok to buy things you won’t use as often.
 Although, every time I buy a special bottle I inevitably start searching for more ways to use it!
-Liqueurs and Mixers

 These are SO fun!
 I love trying different liqueurs and mixers!
 They aren’t as versatile as the base liquor, which is why it’s important to collect those first, but they often come up in cocktail recipes and will add lot of flavor to your drinks!